 Update: This piece is outdated.
-We published Three Years of Room Escapes: The Growth of the US Market on July 30, 2017.
+We published July 2018 Escape Room Industry Growth Study on July 28, 2018.

 We’ve been tracking the growth of the escape room industry in the United States for two years.
 In that time, the industry has boomed, going from under a dozen room escape companies to over 900.
 The growth isn’t showing any signs of slowing down.

 Escape room growth over time